Skip to content

 uv run license-audit check # default: fail on unknowns

-uv run license-audit check --no-fail-on-unknown # tolerate unknowns (exit 0 if only unknowns, exit 1 if policy violations)
+uv run license-audit check --no-fail-on-unknown # tolerate unknowns (exit 0 if only unknowns; exit 1 if policy violations)

 uv run license-audit check --fail-on-unknown # explicit opt-in

-The flag takes precedence over fail-on-unknown in pyproject.toml.
+The flag overrides fail-on-unknown in pyproject.toml.